Founders, Board and Management

 Sam Eletr, Ph.D.

 CHAIRMAN OF THE BOARD AND COFOUNDER

 Sam is a serial entrepreneur and investor.
 He co-founded Applied Biosystems, Inc., where he served as the Chairman and Chief Executive Officer from its founding in 1979 until 1987.
 Prior to that, he was the Manager of the Analytical and Medical Instruments Group at the Hewlett-Packard corporate research laboratories in Palo Alto.
-He is a cofounded and serves on the boards of a number of companies including iSTAT (acquired by Abbott Labortories), Lynx Therapeutics (which merged with Solexa and then sold to Illumina), Third Wave Technologies, Faust Pharmaceuticals (renamed Domain Therapeutics), Rhythm Diagnostics, Andrew Alliance and Population Genetics Technologies.
-He has been a board member at SpinX Technologies and Solexa.
-In addition, he has served as an advisor to Red Abbey Venture Partners.
+He is a cofounder of a number of companies including iSTAT (acquired by Abbott Laboratories), Lynx Therapeutics (which merged with Solexa and then sold to Illumina), Third Wave Technologies, Faust Pharmaceuticals (renamed Domain Therapeutics), Rhythm Diagnostics, Andrew Alliance and Population Genetics Technologies, currently holding board positions at the latter three companies.
+He has also served on the boards of SpinX Technologies and Solexa and as an advisor to Red Abbey Venture Partners.
 He obtained an M.A. in Physics and a Ph.D. in Biophysical Chemistry from the University of California at Berkeley.
-Prior to an M.A., he studied Electrical Engineering at the Polytechnic Institute in Grenoble, France.
+Prior to graduate school he studied Electrical Engineering at the Polytechnic Institute in Grenoble, France.

 Philip Goelet, Ph.D.